build insights

 - Recycled plastic

-Technology has revolutionised the way monumental sculptures are designed and created today.
-Previously, artists had to rely primarily on traditional hand tools and materials to shape their works.
-However, with technological advances, they now have access to a wide range of digital tools and specialised machinery.
+Technology has revolutionized the way monumental sculptures are designed and created today.
+Previously, artists had to rely primarily on manual tools and traditional materials to shape their works.
+However, with technological advancements, they now have access to a wide range of digital tools and specialized machinery.

-- 3D printing has opened up new possibilities in the design of monumental sculptures.
+3D printing has opened up new possibilities in the design of monumental sculptures.
 Artists can create detailed digital models of their sculptures and then 3D print them using a variety of materials, from plastics to metals.
-This allows for unparalleled precision and detail in the creation of complex forms.
+This allows for unmatched precision and detail in creating complex shapes.

-- Laser cutters and computer numerical control (CNC) machines allow artists to cut and sculpt materials with millimetre precision.
-These tools are especially useful for working with materials such as metal and stone, where precision is crucial.
+Laser cutters and Computer Numerical Control (CNC) machines allow artists to cut and carve materials with millimeter-level precision.
+These tools are especially useful for working with materials like metal and stone, where accuracy is crucial.

 Sculpture dedicated to Nelson Mandela

-- Virtual reality (VR) and augmented reality (AR) are revolutionising the way artists conceptualise and design their sculptures.
-With VR, artists can create and manipulate 3D models in a virtual environment before making the physical work.
-AR allows artists to see what a sculpture will look like in its final environment before beginning the fabrication process.
+Virtual Reality (VR) and Augmented Reality (AR) are revolutionizing how artists conceptualize and design their sculptures.
+With VR, artists can create and manipulate 3D models in a virtual environment before making the physical piece.
+AR allows artists to see how a sculpture will look in its final environment before beginning the fabrication process.

-Eduardo Chillida, one of the most important sculptors of the 20th century, left a monumental legacy through his large-scale sculptures that interact in a unique way with their surroundings.
+Eduardo Chillida, one of the most important sculptors of the 20th century, left a monumental legacy through his large-scale sculptures that interact uniquely with their surroundings.

-Chillida’s sculptures are characterised by their ability to dialogue with the space that surrounds them.
-An outstanding example is “Peine del Viento”, located in San Sebastián.
-This work, made up of three steel structures embedded in the rocks of the Basque coast, integrates harmoniously with the natural environment, creating a fusion between nature and human intervention.
+Chillida’s sculptures are characterized by their ability to engage in a dialogue with the space around them.
+A prominent example is “Comb of the Wind” (Peine del Viento), located in San Sebastián.
+This work, consisting of three steel structures embedded into the rocks of the Basque coast, integrates harmoniously with the natural environment, creating a fusion between nature and human intervention.

 In addition to his independent work, Chillida collaborated with several architects, integrating his sculptures into significant architectural projects.
-One such collaboration is the “Freedom Gate” at the UNESCO headquarters in Paris.
-Here, Chillida’s work not only complements the architecture of the building, but also brings a profound symbolism, representing freedom and peace in an international context.
+One of these collaborations is the “Door of Freedom” at the UNESCO headquarters in Paris.
+Here, Chillida’s work not only complements the building’s architecture but also provides deep symbolism, representing freedom and peace within an international context.

 Conclusion

-The integration of monumental sculptures into contemporary architecture is a constantly evolving trend that combines art, technology and design to create striking and meaningful spaces.
-Through collaboration between architects and sculptors, the use of innovative and traditional materials, and the application of advanced technologies, works are being created that not only beautify our urban environment, but also convey cultural and social values.
-The fusion of these artistic disciplines offers unlimited potential for further exploration of new forms and concepts in the future.
+The integration of monumental sculptures into contemporary architecture is a constantly evolving trend that combines art, technology, and design to create impactful and meaningful spaces.
+Through collaboration between architects and sculptors, the use of innovative and traditional materials, and the application of advanced technologies, works are being created that not only beautify our urban environment but also transmit cultural and social values.
+The fusion of these artistic disciplines offers unlimited potential to continue exploring new forms and concepts in the future.